PatrickWalker/go-102/topics/the-basics/README.md

   and `false`
 * Numerics: sets of integer or floating-point numbers of given sizes
 * Strings: an immutable set of string values, which is a sequence of bytes
+* Errors: interface technically but so important in go it's worth calling out imo
 * Arrays: numbered sequence of elements of a single type; length is part of the type
 * Slices: window view of a specific underlying array